 - Health Insurance Rate Filings (Includes 2018 Proposed Filings)

-- Information About Proposed Rates for January 2018 Health Plan Offerings on DC Health Link
+- Information About Approved Rates for January 2018 Health Plan Offerings on DC Health Link

 - Information About Approved Rates for January 2017 Health Plan Offerings on DC Health Link